Nish-19/IIT_Patna_Academic_Chatbot/wxpython_chatbot/README.md

+# Wxpython Testing Interface

-Designed a simple interace for the chatbot using wxpython GUI python interface
+Designed a simple interface for the chatbot using wxpython GUI python interface for testing.

 Please download the glove vector zip file from https://nlp.stanford.edu/projects/glove/ and place the 50-dimensional vectors in this directory.